D-Day: The Great Crusade of World War II

 After what must have felt like the longest day and the most intense struggle of their lives, the soldiers, sailors, and airmen of the Allied Expeditionary Force had done their duty.
 By the end of June 6, the five assault beaches – Utah, Omaha, Gold, Juno, and Sword had been secured and approximately 154,000 Allied troops (70,500 Americans, 83,115 British and Canadians) were on the ground in France.
 The Allies suffered around 9,000 casualties on D-Day.
 As Andrew Roberts writes, “The dead comprised 2,500 Americans, 1,641 Britons, 359 Canadians, thirty-seven Norwegians, nineteen Free French, thirteen Australians, two New Zealanders and one Belgian: 4,572 soldiers in total.”
 Two thousand Americans gave the last full measure of devotion in the fight for Omaha Beach on D-Day.

-Although the war was still far from over after D-Day, the Allies had gained a vital foothold to begin the drive into France.
+Although the war was still far from over after D-Day, the Allies had gained a vital foothold to begin the drive into France and the liberation of the continent.
 As Roberts adds, “The news of D-Day gave sudden, soaring hope to Occupied Europe.”
 Deliverance was coming, but Allied forces would face strong German resistance over the ensuing three months, being forced to fight savagely, step by bloody step to advance further inland.

 The end of the day at Omaha Beach.
 As Stephen E. Ambrose describes this photo in his book, D-Day, "American men and equipment coming ashore in staggering numbers.
 One pilot thought, as he looked down on this scene, that Hitler must have been mad to think he could beat the United States."
 (Photo: Wikimedia Commons)